How To Define Your Target Market in 7 Steps

 What do their customers think?

-Do salespeople really find Performio easy to use?
+Do salespeople find Performio easy to use?
 YES!
 Performio delivers on its promise to help reps improve and track performance.

 You’ll discover more about your target consumer if you grasp how your product benefits them.